RK0429/kupicelib/kupicelib/README.md

 ## How to use

-kupicelib maintains the same API as spicelib, with a few enhancements.
-Simply import from kupicelib instead of spicelib:
+kupicelib maintains the same API as kupicelib, with a few enhancements.
+Simply import from kupicelib instead of kupicelib:

 ```python
 from kupicelib import RawRead